Wultyc/jGabriel-Docs/content/posts/jamstack-novo-paradigma-desenvolvimento-web.md

 ---
-title: "JAMStack: o novo paradigma do desenvolvimento web"
+title: "JAMStack: the new paradigm of web development"
 date: 2020-06-06T17:41:48Z
 images: ["articles/jamstack.jpg"] # The image resolution should be 900x500 or a proportional resolution
 categories: ["Conceito"]